myuu-151/Octave-libogc/README.md

   <img src="OctaveLogo_128.png"/>
 </p>

-# Octave
+# Octave-libogc

-A 3D Game Engine fork continuing GameCube support
+Octave-libogc is a fork of the Octave 3D Game Engine that focuses exclusively on continued GameCube support

 > **Why this fork?**
 > - Stays on the original **libogc** — upstream Octave now requires libogc2 and a third-party package repository.